 Board Balance and Independence

 The Board considers that it is of a size and has a balance of skills, knowledge and experience that is appropriate for its business.
 The Executive Management Team provides the Board with an appropriate view of the detail of the business and the benefit of their significant collective experience of the UK house building industry and that enables it to discharge their respective duties and responsibilities effectively.
 The Non-Executive Directors bring a wealth of experience and understanding from outside the Company which enables them to challenge and help develop proposals on the Company’s strategy.
-All Non-Executive Directors holding office during the year ended 30 June 2018, other than Steve Morgan, are considered to be independent.
+All Non-Executive Directors holding office during the year ended 30 June 2019 are considered to be independent.